eduardo-valencia/csc382-binary-trees/README.md

 ### Deletion

 The deletion operation has a worst-case time complexity of `O(n)`.
 The `deleteNode` function must be called with a valid node.
 When it has two children, the function will replace the node with the minimum value on the right side.
-Therefore, it must find the minimum value by calling `minimum`, which calls itself to traverse towards the left until it reaches a leaf node.
-Since the tree is not guarantee to balanced, `minimum` has a time complexity of about `O(n)`.
+Therefore, it must find the minimum value by calling `minimum`, which calls itself to traverse the left subtree until it reaches a leaf node.
+Since the tree is not guaranteed to be balanced, `minimum` has a time complexity of about `O(n)`.
 When `deleteNode` is called with a node that has either a left or right child (but not both), it will replace the node with one of its children, which takes constant time.
 Finally, when `deleteNode` is called with a node with no children, it will find the parent node by calling `findParentNode`.
 This method can call itself as long as it still has children, which means it has a time complexity of about `O(n)`.
 Therefore, the worst-case time complexity is `O(n)`.

 This operation has an average time complexity of `O(log n)` because both `findParentNode` and `minimum` disregard half of the nodes on each recursive call, given a balanced tree.